-A holding company is outlined as a company with no substantial activities of its own, however whose business operations consist primarily of holding shares in other active firms (domestic and/or foreign) and accomplishing its earnings from these types of investments.
+A holding company is a corporation with no substantial activities of its own, whose business operations consist primarily of holding shares in other active firms (domestic and/or foreign) and accomplishing its earnings from these types of investments.

 The main advantages of a holding company in Thailand

 Opening a holding company in Thailand has increased its popularity because of the following two main reasons:

 - when an entity opens a holding company in Thailand, it enables business progress and expansion into new companies through domestic and/or foreign subsidiaries, which may be connected or not to the current activity;